ORNL-QCI/TISCC/regression_tests/README.md

 ### Attribution

-Everything in this directory (including most of this README file) was originally written by George Watkins for the [liblsqecc package](https://github.com/latticesurgery-com/liblsqecc).
+This regression test suite (including most of this README file) was written by George Watkins for the [liblsqecc package](https://github.com/latticesurgery-com/liblsqecc).